microsoft/intrinsic-private-sgd/README.md

 aDPSGD
 |-- cfgs
 |-- data
+|-- figures
 |-- models
-|-- figures
+|-- traces
 |-- visualisations
 ```

 - `cfgs` contains experiment configs (explained below).
 - `data` contains training/test data
+- `figures` contains figures for e.g. a paper
 - `models` contains the _fixed initialisations_ for each model class on each dataset
-- `figures` contains figures for e.g. a paper
+- `traces` contains the results from the experiments.
+This is recommended to be a symbolic link and its contents not committed to the repository, as the folder is expected to become very large (e.g. hundreds of GB).
+If the path to traces needs to be overriden, change the definition of `TRACES_DIR` in `results_utils.py`
 - `visualisations` contains visualisations that are more throw-away (not for a paper)

-Results from experiments are saved to a `traces_dir` which should be specified in the code - by default it's `/bigdata/traces_aDPSGD`.
-This is separated from the codebase folder structure because this folder is expected to become very large (e.g. hundreds of GB), but you could make it a subfolder if you want.

-The structure of the `traces_dir` follows the format
+The structure of `traces` follows the format
 ```
-traces_dir / dataset_identifier / dataset_privacy / model_class
+traces / cfg_identifier / dataset_privacy / model_class
 ```
-- `dataset_identifier` identifies the data domain (e.g. `mnist_binary`)
+- `cfg_identifier ` identifies the experiment, usually given by the data domain/task (e.g. `mnist_binary`)
 - `dataset_privacy` is slightly vestigial, but usually `all`
 - `model_class` is something like `logistic`

 The contents of this folder will then be many thousand results files from models trained on variants of that dataset with different random seeds.
-For example, if `traces_dir = /bigdata/traces_aDPSGD`, the path to the saved weights of a logistic regression model trained on the MNIST binary task might look like:
+For example, if `traces` is a symbolic link to `/bigdata/traces_aDPSGD`, the path to the saved weights of a logistic regression model trained on the MNIST binary task might look like:
 ```
 /bigdata/traces_aDPSGD/mnist_binary/all/logistic/logistic_DIFFINIT.replace_10270.seed_13774.weights.csv
 ```